Vaaranam Aayiram: Casting

-Menon stated that Suriya will be seen playing the dual roles of a 21-year-old Suriya and his father Krishnan.
+Menon stated that Suriya would play dual roles of a 21-year-old Suriya and his father Krishnan.
 Suriya lost weight without using capsules and prepared a six-pack for the film through an eight-month fitness regime.
-For Surya's father Krishnan's role, Menon initially approached both Mohanlal and Nana Patekar, but it did not work out as there was an issue about how they would portray the character's younger age (his twenties) in the flashback scenes, thus Suriya expressed interest in portraying the character himself.
-Deepika Padukone was first approached for the role, but she backed out to be part of the Bollywood film Om Shanti Om.
+For Surya's father Krishnan's role, Menon initially approached Mohanlal and Nana Patekar, but it did not work out as there was an issue about how they would portray the character's younger age (his twenties) in the flashback scenes, thus Suriya expressed interest in portraying the character himself.
+Deepika Padukone was first approached for the lead actress role, but she backed out to be part of the Hindi film Om Shanti Om.
 Soon after, Andrea Jeremiah was confirmed as the heroine after working with the director in Pachaikili Muthucharam, but was dropped from the film for unknown reasons.
-Asin Thottumkal, who earlier been a part of Menon's shelved film Chennaiyil Oru Mazhaikkalam, expressed her desire to be a part of the project, but Suriya refuted her offer citing that she had walked out of his previous film, Sillunu Oru Kadhal and refused to act opposite him.

-The producers then announced the film with Divya Spandana, who was making her comeback to Tamil films and Genelia D'Souza in the lead roles.
-Soon after the start of the shoot, Genelia decided to walk out, after Menon refused to pay the hefty salary that she was demanding and receiving in Telugu films, allowing Sameera Reddy to act in her first Tamil film.
-Simran, who acted alongside Suriya in Nerukku Ner (1997), signed and completed her shoots swiftly after she was selected to portray the mother of Suriya, after Tabu had rejected the role.
+The producers then announced the film with Ramya, who was making her comeback to Tamil films, and Genelia D'Souza in the lead roles.
+Ramya was credited by her real name, Divya Spandana.
+Soon after the start of the shoot, D'Souza decided to walk out, after Menon refused to pay the hefty salary that she was demanding and receiving in Telugu films, allowing Sameera Reddy to act in her first Tamil film.
+Simran, who acted alongside Suriya in his debut film Nerrukku Ner (1997), was selected to portray the mother of Suriya, after Tabu had rejected the role.
 Menon's norm technicians: cinematographer R. Rathnavelu, editor Anthony Gonsalvez, art director Rajeevan and music composer Harris Jayaraj, were part of this film.